 When Ellany Lea was a teenager, her calendar was jam-packed.
-Most of her schedule was devoted to charity work, helping at home, leading school clubs, and getting straight As.
+Most of her schedule was devoted to charity work, helping at home, leading school clubs, and earning straight As.
 She didn’t have free time.
-“I had no way to discern what was a priority,” says Lea.
+“I had no way to discern what was a priority,” she recalls.
 “Everything that everybody else wanted and expected of me was a priority.”

 Overwhelmed and exhausted at 18, Lea awoke one morning feverish and unable to bend or lift her arms.
 She was hospitalized for four days, and though doctors couldn’t come up with a diagnosis, she’s certain she was suffering symptoms of burnout.

-Lea’s case is extreme, but many of us can relate to her stressful, overscheduled days.
-Even worse than our crammed calendars is the realization that we’re committing our time to activities that may be out of step with how we really want to spend our time and be in our lives.
+Lea’s case was extreme, but many of us can relate to her overwhelming, overscheduled days.
+Adding to the stress of our crammed calendars is the realization that we’re committing to activities that may be out of step with how we really want to spend our time and live our lives.

 The cost of our overstuffed schedules and half-hearted commitments is borne by our health, relationships, and peace of mind.
-Nonetheless, many of us try to solve the problem — as Lea once did — by becoming even more efficient and productive, rather than by cutting back and creating space.
+Nonetheless, many of us try to solve the problem — as Lea once did — by trying to become even more efficient and productive, rather than by cutting back and creating space.

-Perhaps we do this because many people see busyness as a badge of honor and symbol of success in our current culture.
-Recent studies published in the Harvard Business Review found that busy people are perceived as having a higher social status than their less frazzled peers.
+Perhaps we do this because many people see busyness as a badge of honor and a symbol of success in our current culture.
+An article published in the Journal of Consumer Research, based on a series of studies, noted that busy people are perceived as having a higher social status than their less-frazzled peers.
 Or, as “life hacker” and professional organizer Andrew Mellen suggests, maybe our cluttered calendars help us avoid things we don’t want to face: “namely conflict, intimacy, money, mortality, and being uncomfortable.”

-The following strategies can get you started on clearing your calendar so you have more time for what matters to you.
+The following strategies can help you start clearing your calendar, so you have more time for what matters to you.

 Before you can decide what should stay on your schedule and what should go, you must identify what’s important to you.
 “If your values aren’t crystal clear,” says Mellen, “you’re likely making decisions counter to them in the big picture, because you’re instead focused on short-term comfort.”

 Recalling moments in your life that were particularly sweet — instances when you felt most alive — can help you identify your core values.
-Create a short list of the beliefs those events illuminated or honored and use it to assess whether the activities on your current calendar, and opportunities that may arise in the future, are well aligned.
-(Mellen offers free core-values exercises online at www.andrewmellen.com.)
+Create a short list of the beliefs that those events illuminated or honored and assess whether the activities on your current calendar (and opportunities that may arise in the future) align with it.

-Then, when you set your sights on specific life goals, such as travel or volunteering, try to clear your schedule of activities that are of “no value or consequence to you,” he says.
-This will open up time to dream, prepare, and pursue the items on your own bucket list.
+Then, when you set your sights on specific life goals, such as more traveling or volunteering, try to clear your schedule of activities that are of “no value or consequence to you,” he says.
+This will open up time to dream, prepare, and pursue the items you find most meaningful.